 Lift the track extrusion and position the lower V-slot onto the tee nuts of the track end plate.
 Lightly tighten one of the M5 x 10mm screws using the 3mm hex driver to prevent the extrusion from falling off, while still allowing it to move loosely.

-Lift the other end of the track extrusion and position the lower V-slot onto the tee nuts of the track joining plate.
-Verify that the track extrusion is positioned correctly, and then tighten all five of the M5 x 10mm screws that hold it in place.
+Lift the other end of the track extrusion and position the lower V-slot onto two of the tee nuts in the track joining plate.
+Verify that the track extrusion is positioned correctly, and then fully tighten all five of the M5 x 10mm screws that fasten the extrusion to the two plates.

 Step 6: Attach the second track end plate and extrusion